Irena Bihariová

-Irena Bihariová (born 15 September 1980 in Trnava) is a Slovak lawyer and politician.
+Irena Bihariová (born 15 September 1980) is a Slovak lawyer and politician.
 She was the leader of Progressive Slovakia from June 2020 to May 2022.
 In 2022, a meeting of the Progressive Slovakia party took place, where the only candidate, Michal Šimečka, ran.
 He was elected chairman of the Party and Irena Bihariová was elected vice-president of the Party.

-Life
+Early life

-She attended Faculty of Law at Comenius University in Bratislava, receiving a master's degree in 2009.
-Her specials are extremist crimes including cybercrime.

-She recognizes herself as Romani, born in an "assimilated family".
+Bihariová attended Faculty of Law at Comenius University in Bratislava, receiving a master's degree in 2009.
+She identifies herself as Romani, born in an "assimilated family".

+Since 2009, Bihariová has been leader the association People against Racism.
+On 29 July 2013, she became vice-chairwoman of the Committee for the Prevention and Elimination of Racism, Xenophobia, Anti-Semitism and Other Forms of Intolerance at the Ministry of the Interior.
+She was elected for the "National Strategy for the Protection and Support of Human Rights in Slovakia".

+Political career

+On 8 May 2019, Bihariová was elected vice president of Progressive Slovakia.
+She finished fourth place during the February 2020 parliamentary elections with 46,798 votes.

+On 4 March 2020, Bihariová confirmed that she would run for party chairwoman.
+During the party congress on 6 June, Bihariová defeated Michal Truban.
+According to her, she was trying to enforce a "fragile balance between political idealism and pragmatism".

+During the 2023 Slovak parliamentary election, she was elected as a member of the Progressive Slovakia.